Saving session work…

 Your Business Model

 Click each block to fill it in.
 Use the guided prompts — they are designed to help you write something specific and honest rather than something aspirational and vague.
-A completed canvas is the foundation of everything that follows.

 Canvas completion